-Also called "northern pitcher plant," the unusual specimen in my photo goes by the botanical name of Sarracenia purpurea subsp. purpurea.
-Another subspecies does exist (see below), but I will limit my remarks mainly to subsp. purpurea, since this is the type that I, myself grow.
+Also called "northern pitcher plant," the unusual specimen in our photo goes by the botanical name of Sarracenia purpurea subsp. purpurea.
+Another subspecies does exist (see below), but we will limit our remarks mainly to subsp. purpurea, since this is the type that we grow.
 It is classified as a perennial.

 What Does Purple Pitcher Plant Look Like?

-I'll begin my description with the flowers, before I move on to the namesake "pitchers."
+We'll begin our description with the flowers before we move on to the namesake "pitchers."
 Each mature plant produces a single, 3-inch, flower.

 Before it opens, the flower of purple pitcher plant is simply a dark red ball perched atop a leafless stalk.
-The ball shape is reminiscent of the blooms of yellow pond lilies (Nuphar lutea) before those iconic water plants are fully in flower.
-I find the flowers (not only of the purple pitcher plant, but also of the yellow pond lily, for that matter) quite attractive even in this unopened state.
+The ball shape is reminiscent of the blooms of yellow pond lilies ( Nuphar lutea) before those iconic water plants are fully in flower.
+We find the flowers (not only of the purple pitcher plant but also of the yellow pond lily, for that matter) quite attractive even in this unopened state.

 When the flower first opens, its head nods fully downwards.
 The dominant color scheme is purple and red.

 Ensconced between the sepals above and the style below in this unusual plant sandwich are the ovary and the yellowish, pollen-bearing stamens.
 As June wears on, the deep coloration of the sepals fades.
 This fading reduces the flower's aesthetic value, unfortunately, although it will remain an attraction for anyone with an eye for curiosities.
-Indeed, I place pitcher plant on my list of the 10 Plants Most Fun to Grow thanks to all the intriguing changes it undergoes.
+Indeed, We place pitcher plant on our list of the 10 plants most fun to grow, thanks to all the intriguing changes it undergoes.